Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Clay Litter Safe?

-Clay litter is pet safe, but it can be dusty, making it a non-option for people with small animals like gerbils or rabbits who can get respiratory illnesses from the dust.
+Clay litter is pet safe, but it can be dusty, making it a non-option for people with small animals like gerbils or rabbits, as they can get respiratory illnesses from the dust.

 Does Clay Litter Work?

 Clay litter works as intended, though “as intended” isn’t always ideal for every family.
-For instance, if your cat happens to take big pees like this Reddit poster, clay litter might actively harm your cat in some situations.
+For instance, if your cat takes long pees, clay litter might actively harm your cat in certain situations.

-However, that doesn’t mean that clay litter’s position as the most popular type of cat litter is unearned.
-Clay litter is easy to use, cost-efficient, and it works strictly as intended, all of which are great traits to have in a product.
+However, that doesn’t mean that clay litter’s position as the most popular type is unearned.
+Clay litter is easy to use and cost efficient, and it works strictly as intended, all of which are great traits to have in a product.

 Pros